cscw2015/maverick/Interview Materials/interview_questions.md

 - Personal comfort level with computers and phones
 	- How comfortable are you with their smartphones and computers?
 	- How do you rate your technology literacy?
 What do you feel particularly comfortable doing with technology?
 	- Do you feel your current tech setup limits your workflow in any way?
+If yes, then what ways (in terms of technology) would you prefer to mitigate this?